!Gaunu-tsaxau, the /Kaggen, and the baboons. A San Bushman tale interpreted by a Jungian psychoanalyst

 The /Kaggen was known to be a trickster.
 They suspected he had been playing with their minds (expanding consciousness).

 Their surprise is also a dramatic device to emphasize the miraculous transformation which brought the son back to life.
 The renewal of consciousness is not an ordinary development.

 Then the young Ichneumon spoke; he said: “Why did my grandfather, the /Kaggen, first say that the baboons were those who killed the child, while the child is here.

 Then the /Kaggen said: Hast thou not seen that he is not strong? while he feels that I came to put his eye into the water; while I wished that I might see whether the thing would not accomplish itself for me; therefore, I came to put his eye into the water.
 He came out of the water; therefore, thou seest that he is not strong.
 Therefore, I wished that I might wait, taking care of him; that I may see whether he will not become strong.”

 The /Kaggen was saying that development of consciousness took time and had to be protected from premature exposure.

 The story uses many repetitions to show different aspects of this most difficult and mysterious work, the creation of consciousness.

-It is striking that such an elemental material culture was so sophisticated about consciousness but consciousness is more than technology.
-The bushman were conscious enough to live in their environment without degrading it, which we are not.
+It is striking that such an elemental material culture was so sophisticated about consciousness.
+But consciousness is more than technology.
+The bushman were conscious enough to live in harmony with their environment, to conserve it, which we are not.
 Perhaps they were more conscious than we.